Police: Man left puppy in hot car because he didn't 'want to waste gas'

-MANOR, TEXAS - A man is accused of leaving an 8-week-old puppy in a car without running air conditioning while he went on a 30-minute shopping trip Saturday afternoon.
+MANOR, Texas -- A man is accused of leaving a 10-week-old puppy in a car without running air conditioning while he went on a 30-minute shopping trip Saturday afternoon.

 According to an affidavit, Chandler Allen Bullen, 20, is charged with cruelty to non-livestock animals, a Class A Misdemeanor.

-Just after 4 p.m., police said they responded to a Walmart located in the 11923 block of U.S. Highway 290 after receiving a call about a blonde-colored puppy, a Mexican Wolf/ German Shepard mix named Annabelle, inside of a vehicle that wasn't running.
+Just after 4 p.m.
+June 17, Manor police said they responded to a Walmart located in the 11923 block of U.S. Highway 290 after receiving a call about a blonde-colored puppy, a Husky/German Shepard mix named Annabelle, inside of a vehicle that wasn't running.

 At the scene, officers said they saw Annabelle panting, crying and appearing to seek shelter from the sun under the rear passenger seat.